znibb/PasswordKeeper/README.md

 ## Usage
 ### Store user credentials
 1. Download the loadData sketch from: https://github.com/znibb/PasswordKeeper_loadData/.
+2. Copy *.ino.template to *.ino
-2. Edit loadData sketch with appropriate user credentials.
+3. Edit loadData sketch with appropriate user credentials.
-3. Upload loadData sketch.
+4. Upload loadData sketch.
-4. Open a serial connection to the device to initialize the writing to EEPROM and to get feedback on the results.
+5. Open a serial connection to the device to initialize the writing to EEPROM and to get feedback on the results.
-5. Done.
+6. Done.

 ### Prepare for operation
 1. Clone/download the sketch from this repository.